 So what if you’re an established patient whom I know well, and you need to have an appointment, but you just can’t make it into the office?
 We are now using Signal – Private Messinger, the only publicly-available video conferencing system that meets our standards for privacy, security, and confidentiality.

 Signal requires that you have an iPhone or Android phone (or iOS and Android tablet) and a phone number.
-Install Signal – Private Messenger from your Android or iOS app store to start, then use Signal to call our phone number (916-282-0889 for Ron Risley; 916-266-6372 for Sonny Cline).
+Install Signal – Private Messenger from your Android or iOS app store to start, then use Signal to call our phone number at your appointment time (916-282-0889 for Ron Risley; 916-266-6372 for Sonny Cline).

 Know these things:

 - I absolutely will not do a telemedicine visit for a brand-new patient.
 You must be an established patient before I will consider using telemedicine.
 (This is a legal requirement as well as being necessary for me to be confident that I’m giving you appropriate treatment.)

 - I need to know a day in advance if we’re doing a telemedicine visit.
 The hardware I need to use Signal lives at my home, and I need to know to bring it to the office if it’s going to be needed.

 In addition to all that, there are things that simply won’t work by telemedicine, such as new prescriptions for DEA-controlled medications (opioid pain medications; tranquilizers like Xanax, Valium, or other benzodiazepines; stimulants for treating ADHD) or issues that require a physical examination (such as upper respiratory symptoms).
 In general, we are going to reserve telemedicine for established, stable patients who need to avoid an in-person visit.

 If you have Signal installed and have linked to our phone, make an appointment by calling (916-282-0889), texting (916-282-0889), or emailing (firstname.lastname@example.org).
 Be sure that Amy knows you’re asking for a telemedicine appointment before she schedules it — she might have to check with me first if we’ve been having problems.